 Facilitate stereognosis training as part of a multimodal approach to improve sensory and ADL outcomes over next 3 sessions.
 Give “homework” program for patient to perform nightly with spouse outside of therapy time.
 Reevaluate improvements in 5 days (the last two days are Saturday and Sunday which are non-therapy days).

-Homework Stereognosis Examples:
+Homework Stereognosis Example:

 Every night reach into your personal box and silently practice locating and identifying 10 out 10 items in the order of your notecard as fast as you can using your left hand.
 Be sure to not look into the box.
 Use your touch sense only.
 Once you feel that you have the correct item, pull it out of the box and open your eyes.
 Make a record of how many you find and how long it takes you to find them by using your stopwatch.